-Recall that a principal $G$-bundle over a variety $X$ is a fiber bundle $\P$ over $X$ with an action of $G$ such that $G$ maps each fiber to itself and the action of $G$ on each fiber is free, that is, every fiber can be considered as a copy of $G$.
+Recall that a principal $G$-bundle over a variety $X$ is a fiber bundle $\P$ over $X$ with an action of $G$ such that $G$ maps each fiber to itself and the action of $G$ on each fiber is {free and transitive}, that is, every fiber can be considered as a copy of $G$.
 We will write the action of $G$ on $\P$ as a right action.
 Let $G$, $G'$ be algebraic groups.
 Let $\P$ (respectively $\P'$) be a principal $G$-bundle (respectively $G'$-bundle) over $X$.
-A {\it morphism of principal bundles} is a bundle map $F: \P \to \P'$ such that for some homomorphism $\alpha: G \to G'$ the following equivariance condition holds: For any $z \in \P$ and $g \in G$,
+A {\it morphism of principal bundles} is a bundle map $F: \P \to \P'$ with respect to a homomorphism $\alpha: G \to G'$ if the following equivariance condition holds: For any $z \in \P$ and $g \in G$,

 With our usual notation, let $X_\Sigma$ be the toric variety associated to a fan $\Sigma$.
-Following \cite{Biswas} we say that a principal $G$-bundle $\P$ over a toric variety $X_\Sigma$ is a {\it toric principal $G$-bundle} if $T$ acts on $\P$ lifting its action on $X_\Sigma$ in such a way that the $T$ action and the $G$-action on $\P$ commute (we will write the $T$-action on the left and the $G$-action on the right).
+Following \cite{Biswas} we say that a principal $G$-bundle $\P$ over a toric variety $X_\Sigma$ is a {\it toric principal $G$-bundle} if $T$ acts on $\P$ lifting its action on $X_\Sigma$ in such a way that the $T$-action and the $G$-action on $\P$ commute (we will write the $T$-action on the left and the $G$-action on the right).
 By a {\it framed} toric principal $G$-bundle we mean a toric principal $G$-bundle $\P$ together with a choice of a point $p_0 \in \P_{x_0}$.
 The choice of $p_0 \in \P_{x_0}$ is equivalent to fixing a $G$-isomorphism between $\P_{x_0}$ and $G$ (where $G$ acts on itself via multiplication from right).
 A {\it morphism of toric principal bundles} is a morphism of principal bundles that is also $T$-equivariant.
 A {\it morphism of framed principal bundles} is a morphism $F$ that sends the distinguished point $p_0 \in \P_{x_0}$ to the distinguished point $p'_0 \in \P'_{x_0}$.
 In other words, $F: \P_{x_0} \to \P'_{x_0}$ coincides with $\alpha: G \to G'$ after identifying $\P_{x_0}$, $\P'_{x_0}$ with $G$, $G'$ respectively.

-If $G$ is a subgroup of $\GL(E)$ then one defines the {\it associated vector bundle} $\E$ to $\P$ as the fiber product $\E = \P \times_G E$.
+If $G$ is a subgroup of $\GL(E)$ then one defines the {\it associated vector bundle} $\E$ of $\P$ as the fiber product $\E = \P \times_G E$.
 It is straightforward to verify that it is indeed a toric vector bundle.